The-Vheed/Chatbot-Agent-Demo/README.md

 │   ├── __init__.py     # Test package initializer
 │   └── test_agent.py   # Unit tests for chatbot functionality
 │
-├── Dockerfile  # Configuration for containerizing the chatbot ├── requirements.txt  # Required dependencies for running the chatbot ├── README.md  # Project documentation
+├── .env                # Environment variables configuration file ├── Dockerfile         # Configuration for containerizing the chatbot ├── requirements.txt   # Required dependencies for running the chatbot ├── README.md         # Project documentation
 ```

+### Continuous Integration

+The project includes a GitHub Actions workflow (`.github/workflows/main.yml`) that automatically runs the test suite on every push to the repository.
+This ensures code quality and catches potential issues early in the development process.

 ### Running the Chatbot with Docker